 More prosaically, a lot of people feel that they are unskilled at sex.
 They don’t know how to do what they think they should do.
 For example, a lot of women lack confidence when it comes to touching a man’s genitals, so they tend to follow what they’ve learned from porn, or from friends, who have probably learned from porn.
 And so, they will touch a man’s penis rather like a plumber would approach a blocked drain: fast vigorous, anxious to get the job done as soon as possible.
 But where can you learn how to touch differently?
 Well, from me, for one.

-I don’t view it as just learning a technical skill, but as a way to get more confidence, and through that, finding a way of having more satisfying sex.
+I don’t view my work as just learning technical skills, so you can “make love like a porn star”, but as a way to get more confidence, and through that, finding a way of having more satisfying sex.
 So sometimes, in my work with a client, as a starting point I may work with them to acquire more skills, because that’s part of having more choice.
 If we’re under confident, we’ll either just do the same thing over and over, or we’ll be done to.
 And if that’s so, our society’s awful fixation on intercourse as the whole point of heterosexual sex becomes even narrower and more unsatisfactory.
 Being equipped with skills gives you the confidence which makes it possible to break out of this straightjacket, particularly if you are also equipped with a sense of what sex might look like from a tantric or kink or energetic perspective, for example.

 you can read my articles here